 Many rivers and streams today reflect long-term, substantial alterations to the once natural dynamics that controlled these riparian systems.
 Dams, levees, tiling, ditching, development, agricultural water use/runoff and urban water use/runoff have often modified the once natural flooding regime of these sites.
-Most Clayey Floodplain sites have incurred some degree of disturbance - either through hydrological modifications - or through clearing, logging, selective harvest, grazing, or development.
+A change in hydrological regimes will be reflected in changes in site vegetation.
+Most Silty Floodplain sites have incurred some degree of disturbance - either through hydrological modifications - or through clearing, logging, selective harvest, grazing, or development.

 The majority of these sites have been converted to agriculture - either cropland or hayland production.
 Bank erosion and negative water quality impacts are common when intensive cropping is conducted without watershed buffers.
-Invasive non-native vegetation is another serious concern in many remaining wooded areas
+Invasive non-native vegetation is another serious concern in many remaining wooded areas as honeysuckle, euonymus, Japanese honeysuckle, privet, Nepalese brown-top, and other non-native plants have been introduced and will increase without management controls.